Interviewed by Hans Tung and Zara Zhang.

 Hans Tung: Thanks a lot Jenny.
 Always a pleasure.

-Hans Tung: Thanks for listening to this episode of 996.
+Hans Tung: Thanks for listening to this episode.
 By the way, we also produce a weekly email newsletter in English, also called 996, which has a roundup of the week’s most important happenings in tech in China.
 Subscribers have told us it is informative and fun to read.
 The newsletter also features original content and analysis from Zara and me.
-Subscribe at 996.GGVC.com.
+Subscribe at reach out at https://nextbn.ggvc.com/

 Zara Zhang: GGV Capital is a multi-stage venture capital firm based in Silicon Valley, Shanghai and Beijing.
 We have been partnering with leading technology entrepreneurs for the past 18 years from seed to pre-IPO, with $3.8 billion in capital under management across eight funds.
 GGV invests in globally-minded entrepreneurs in consumer Internet, e-commerce, frontier tech and enterprise.
 GGV has invested in over 280 companies with 29 IPOs and 22 unicorns.